testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

-👀 &nbsp; **Alternatives:** Some rely on E2E test to check integration - This layer is valuable and needed as a last chance safety net but it's too cumbersome to serve as an ongoing development testing  ❌ &nbsp; Run PACT tests as well - Good approach ✅&nbsp;;
+👀 &nbsp; **Alternatives:** Some rely on E2E test to check integration - This layer is valuable and needed as a last chance safety net.
+However, due its flakines, it's should be used sparingly and not as a primary testing tool  ❌ &nbsp; What if there is misaligement on the exact values and requests sequence that we should be made?
+In this case, consumer-driven contract tests might be ✅&nbsp;;
 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>